Skrilltrax/Skrilltrax.dev/content/blog/centralized-dependency-management-using-gradle-version-catalogs.md

 +++
 The Gradle team recently released Gradle 7.0 and it comes with a bunch of exciting new features like [native support for M1 macs](https://docs.gradle.org/7.0/release-notes.html#apple-silicon), [type-safe project accessors](), and [support for running and building Java 16](https://docs.gradle.org/7.0/release-notes.html#support-for-java-16).
 However, today we're gonna focus on one specific feature, Gradle version catalogs.

-<sub>* Version catalogs is currently an experimental feature so the API may change in future. </sub>
+<sub>* Version catalogs is currently an experimental feature so the API may change in the future. </sub>

 ## What is a version catalog?